ObolNetwork/obol-docs/docs/int/quickstart/group/quickstart-group-leader-creator.md

 - Make sure `docker` is running before executing the commands below.

 ## Step 1.
 Collect Ethereum addresses of the cluster operators
 Before starting the cluster creation, you will need to collect one Ethereum address per operator in the cluster.
+They will need to be able to sign messages through metamask with this address.
+Broader wallet support will be added in future.

 ## Step 2.
 Create and back up a private key for charon
 :::info